EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 On July 27, [SANS ISC published a diary on active scanning for Spring Boot heapdump endpoints](https://isc.sans.edu/diary/33188).
 The mechanic is about as simple as intrusion gets.
 Spring Boot Actuator exposes a management endpoint that, when called, triggers a full JVM heap dump and streams it back as the HTTP response body.
 On HotSpot that's an HPROF file; on OpenJ9 it's PHD.
 Either way it is a byte-for-byte image of everything live in the process: every object, every field, every `String` — which in a real application means the contents of your `HikariConfig`, your OAuth client secrets, your signing keys, and every session token currently in flight.

 The briefs picked it up Monday and Tuesday and produced four detection candidates from it: endpoint access from any source, successful retrieval by an external IP, external scanning, and heapdump file creation on the application host.
 Two of those are good ideas.
-All four have the same defect.
+The first three — the ones that read the web tier — share a single defect.
+The fourth reads the host instead, has a different defect entirely, and gets Act II to itself.

-**Every one of them hardcodes the literal path `/actuator/heapdump`.**
+**Every one of the three web-tier candidates hardcodes the literal path `/actuator/heapdump`.**

 Read the ISC diary again.
 The requests Johannes Ullrich actually captured were not to `/actuator/heapdump`.
 They were to **`/admin-api/actuator/heapdump`**, and the diary explains why: the management base path is configuration, set with `management.endpoints.web.base-path`, and moving it off the default is a normal — arguably *recommended* — thing to do.
 The attacker in that capture also sent `Authorization: Basic YWRtaW46YWRtaW4=`, which is `admin:admin`, because they assumed the endpoint would be behind authentication and just bet on the password.